×

 Calculation of Property Taxes

 Statute provides that the actual value of property is not the taxable value.
 Rather, the taxable value is a percentage of the actual value.
 The percentage is called an “assessment rate,” and the resulting value is called the “assessed value.”
 With the repeal of the Gallagher Amendment in 2020, the multi-family and residential assessment rate was frozen at 7.15%.
-While the rate is set in statute as 7.15%, it has been temporarily reduced to 6.7% for the 2023 tax year.
-For agricultural and renewable energy properties, the assessment rate is 26.4%.
-The assessment rate is 27.9% for all other properties for tax year 2023.
-The assessment rates for tax year 2024 have not been established.
-This website currently reflects 2023 rates.
+In 2024, House Bill HB24B-1001 assessment rates were set for tax years 2024 through 2027.

 EXAMPLE FOR RESIDENTIAL PROPERTY:

-To determine the property tax, multiply the assessed value times the decimal equivalent of the total mill levy.
+To determine the property tax, multiply the assessed values times the decimal equivalents of the total mill levy.
 A mill is equal to 1/1000 of a dollar.
 A tax rate is the mill levy expressed as a percentage.
-Thus 98.42 mills = 9.842% or .09842 as the decimal equivalent.
+Thus 100.0 mills = 10.000% or 0.1000 as the decimal equivalent.

 EXAMPLE FOR VACANT LAND: